mikkelsvartveit/thesis/masterproject/text/content/05-discussion.md

 However, CpuRec only contains a single compiled binary file per \ac{ISA}.
 We consider this a significant limitation of this dataset.
 Not only does this mean that the data is too limited to be used for any training of deep learning models, there is also only one sample per \ac{ISA} we can use for evaluating whether the model generalizes to new \acp{ISA}.
 To claim stronger statistical significance of the per-\ac{ISA} results, we would ideally need more than one sample for each.

 Another limitation of the CpuRec dataset is its inconsistencies in labelling, data sourcing, and reproducibility.
-While the CpuRec repository is open source [@TODO], the origin of the compiled binaries is not clear.
+While the CpuRec repository is open source [@Granboulan_cpu_rec_dataset2024], the origin of the compiled binaries is not clear.
 For properly labelling this dataset, we have relied on a combination of previous theses and papers using the dataset, inspecting the source code of the CpuRec repository, and using our own tools and processes to determine \ac{ISA} features from the binary code.
 As a result, we are not fully confident that the labelling of the dataset is completely accurate.

 ### BuildCross dataset